 San Vicente de la Sonsierra began to really grow and prosper during this period.
 Sancho Garcés III expanded the settlement’s infrastructure and built a fortified bridge that survived until 1775.
 His successor was also very predisposed toward the now thriving village – on January 6, 1172, Sancho VI of Navarre granted jurisdiction to San Vicente over the territory of Laguardia.
 The remains of the castle and its walls that can be seen today was once a mighty fortress, commissioned by Sancho VII of Navarre in 1194.
 It was to prove vital in the coming years.

-Over the next century, the kingdoms of Navarra and Castile vied for control over this important piece of strategic real estate.
+Over the next century, the kingdoms of Navarra and Castile vied for control over this vital piece of strategic real estate.
 San Vicente was often, unfortunately, caught at the center of many of these conflicts – in 1367 the settlement was involved in the war between Pedro I the Cruel and Enrique de Trastamara.
 Enraged at not being able to capture the castle and its environs, Enrique de Trastamara burnt the buildings of many villages across Rioja, with the exception of Ábalos.
 However, at the end of the conflict, the village remained in the hands of the Navarre.
 In 1373, a peace treaty signed between Castile and Navarra returned Logroño to Castile and continued to leave San Vicente within the kingdom of Navarra.

 In the 19th century, French vineyards were devastated by a terrible parasite called phylloxera – it almost eliminated France’s wine industry until a solution was found.
-Yet conversely, this brought about the precursor to Rioja’s modern wine industry; Bordeaux wine producers came to the Rioja region and soon realized that, although conditions were different from those they knew in Bordeaux, it would still be possible to produce good wines.
-Their chateaux system was adopted by local entrepreneurs, with production centered around individual estates.
+Yet conversely, this brought about the precursor to Rioja’s modern wine industry; Bordeaux wine producers came to the Rioja region and soon realized that, although conditions were different from those they knew in Bordeaux, it would still be possible to produce excellent wines.
+Their chateaux system was adopted by local entrepreneurs, with production centered around private estates.

 Sadly, the 20th century was a period of great political and social unrest across Spain.
-King Alfonso XII abdicated in favor of the Second Republic in 1931, however, Nationalist forces rose to power in the mid-1930s, finally culminating in the Spanish Civil War of 1936-39.
+King Alfonso XII abdicated in favor of the Second Republic in 1931.
+However, Nationalist forces rose to power in the mid-1930s, finally culminating in the Spanish Civil War of 1936-39.
 General Franco declared victory in 1939, exerting a tight grip over Spain’s political and social life.
 Strikes and abortion were illegal, regional languages/culture were suppressed and church attendance was obligatory

 Following Spain’s relatively painless transition to democracy after the general elections of 1982, the Rioja region has gone from strength to strength – nowhere is this more apparent than in San Vicente de la Sonsierra.
 Boasting several of the region’s most important wineries, San Vicente has been at the forefront of building this formidable reputation across the world for the quality and diversity of Riojan wine.
 It’s fascinating history, quaint tranquility and excellent tapas bars are just some of the reasons oenophiles keep coming back for more.